clayruh/ph3-orm-mock-game-library/README.md

-# Phase 3 ORM Challenge - NAME GOES HERE
+# Phase 3 ORM Mock Challenge - Game Library

-For this mock challenge, we'll be working with a domain for a c2.
+For this mock challenge, we'll be working with a domain for a gaming library.

-We have two models: `C1` which shows the c1s who belong to a `C2`.
+We have two models: `Game` which shows the games that belong to a `Player`.

 ## Topics